Brain basics 101 & 102

 Head Trauma and your brain

 Ever hit your head?
-Stand next to a very loud thumping speaker?
-Got in an accident or played sports where a knock to the head occurred?
+Stood next to a very loud thumping speaker?
+Been in an accident or played sports where a knock to the head occurred?
 Slipped/fell and hit your head?
 Passed out and hit your head?
 Military?

 Now have you done one of those things more than once?
 Three times?
 Four times times?